 INTERNATIONAL EVENTS: Workshop on animal–robot interaction

-The workshop on Animal-Robot Interaction will be held on the 25th of October 2020 in Las Vegas, Nevada, USA, in the framework of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), one of the largest and most impacting robotics research conferences worldwide.
+The workshop on Animal-Robot Interaction will be held in the framework of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), one of the largest and most impacting robotics research conferences worldwide.
 IROS provides an international forum for the international robotics research community to explore the frontier of science and technology in intelligent robots and smart machines.

-The organizers of the international workshop are Cesare Stefanini, full Professor of Sant’Anna School of Advanced Studies, and Principal Investigator of the Creative Engineering Design Area, and Donato Romano, post-doc of The BioRobotics Institute, Sant’Anna School of Advanced Studies.
+The organizers of the international workshop are Cesare Stefanini, full Professor of Sant’Anna School of Advanced Studies, and Principal Investigator of the Creative Engineering Design Area, and Donato Romano, Assistant Professor of The BioRobotics Institute, Sant’Anna School of Advanced Studies.

 Among the contexts of biorobotics and bionics, animal–robot interactive systems represent a fascinating and unique research field, opening up to new opportunities for multiple scientific and technological purposes, including biological structure and function investigations, as well as bioinspired algorithms and artifacts design.
 In these biohybrid dynamic systems, artificial agents are no longer simple dummies, but they are accepted as natural agents (i.e. heterospecific or conspecific) by animals.
 Robots are able to perceive, communicate and interact/adapt with the animals, activating, in the latter, selected neuro-behavioral responses, and adjusting their behavior according with the animal’s one.

 Cognitive traits, including perception, learning, memory and decision making, play an important role in biological adaptations and conservation of an animal species.